Luke-SNAW/Luke-SNAW.github.io/vault/dev.program-languages.expressive-limitations-of-oop.md

 ---

-I’m learning a little bit of _cognitive task analysis [^1] at the moment, and one of the first tools the authors present are concept maps[^2].
-Concept maps are based on the core idea that \_propositions are the fundamental unit of knowledge_.
+I’m learning a little bit of _cognitive task analysis_ [^1] at the moment, and one of the first tools the authors present are concept maps[^2].
+Concept maps are based on the core idea that _propositions are the fundamental unit of knowledge_.

-[^1]: Working Minds: A Practitioner’s Guide To Cognitive Task Analysis\_; Hoffman, Klein, & Crandall; Bradford Books; 2006.
+[^1]: Working Minds: A Practitioner’s Guide To Cognitive Task Analysis; Hoffman, Klein, & Crandall; Bradford Books; 2006.
 [^2]: If you do an image search on the web for concept maps, you will see a lot of mind maps – it is a common misconception that concept maps and mind maps are the same thing.
 They are not.
 Concept maps have proven themselves useful in studying expertise, whereas mind maps … I don’t actually know if mind maps are useful for anything.

 I’m not the right person to strictly define propositions, but you probably get the right idea if you think of a proposition as a statement that, if you would make it more concrete, could become a single testable hypothesis.
 Here are a few examples of propositions[^3]: